Andreshk/cuda-lecture/PITCHME.md

 ```
 - sum for a single block
 - we can call the kernel again on the results array
-- or use atomic add for the result (if block count is small)

 ---
 ## Problem #2: Matrix multiplication